magento/knowledge-base/src/troubleshooting/general/cron-readiness-check-issues.md

 <h2 id="check-your-existing-crontab">Check your existing crontab</h2>

-This section discusses how to see if cron is currently running and to verify whether it's set up properly.
+This section discusses how to see if cron is currently running and verifying whether it's set up properly.

 To verify whether or not your crontab is set up: